 The Indiana Journalism Hall of Fame was established in 1966 by the Indiana Professional Chapter of the Society of Professional Journalists.
-It is administered by a 15-member board of directors that includes individuals associated with journalism, including representatives of SPJ campus and professional chapters of the society from throughout the state.
+It is administered by a 17-member board of directors that includes individuals associated with journalism, including representatives of SPJ campus and professional chapters of the society from throughout the state.

 The nomination form is described below.
 A nomination letter that elaborates on that information should be included.
 The IJHF strongly recommends that at least two seconding letters accompany the nominating material.

 Other nomination material should include, but not be limited to, examples of the nominee's work, such as articles, books and electronic productions.
-All the material will become a part of the permanent Hall of Fame collection at Indiana University.
+All the material will become a part of the permanent hall of fame collection at Indiana University.

 Guidelines for nomination: